Why are attacks on Christians increasing in India? | DW | 30.12.2021

 In October, two Franciscan nuns waiting at a bus stop in Uttar Pradesh were stopped by Hindu groups and forcibly taken to a police station.
 The nuns were picked up along with a group of evangelical Christians, who had been accused of conversion for holding a routine Sunday prayer meeting.

-Father James Panavelil, an assistant vicar of St. George Church, believes the attacks were not sporadic and there is a clear political agenda behind the move to divide the people on the basis of religion, using conversion as a decoy behind a far more sinister ploy.
+Father James Panavelil, an assistant vicar of St. George Church, told DW that he believes the attacks are not random and that there is a clear political agenda to divide the people on the basis of religion, using conversion as a decoy for a far more sinister ploy.

-"Assembly elections are around the corner," Panavelil told DW.
+"Assembly elections are around the corner," Panavelil said.
 "We are seeing the political class moving on their dream of making India a Hindu nation.
 Where would the Christians and Muslims be then?"

-The normalization of anti-Christian violence has been troubling for members of the community who are increasingly feeling the burn of Hindu nationalism.
+The normalization of the violence has been troubling for Christians, who are increasingly feeling the burn of Hindu nationalism.

 "No religious followers or their buildings should be attacked or ransacked by any religious fundamentalists.
 If followers deviate from their faith to other tracks like forcible conversion, it should be challenged in the court," Sister Jesme told DW.

-Jesme, who quit the Church over a decade ago after weighing in on nuns' exploitation in Kerala, pointed out that many "fundamentalists were being given a free run."
+Jesme, who quit the Catholic Church over a decade ago after weighing in on nuns' exploitation in Kerala, said many "fundamentalists were being given a free run."

-Hindu extremists allege that Christian pastors and activists are luring and allegedly converting people through coercion, specifically targeting the tribal communities and poor, lower-caste Hindu families by offering cash payments, free medical assistance, and foreign trips, funded by foreign donors.
+Hindu extremists allege that Christian pastors and activists are luring and converting people through coercion, specifically targeting the tribal communities and poor, lower-caste Hindu families by offering cash payments, free medical assistance and trips abroad, funded by foreign donors.

 "Christian priests visit interior villages and areas in Gujarat and convert tribal Hindus.
 Those who got recently converted are relatives of those who were earlier converted to Christianity," said Piyush Shah, a Vishwa Hindu Parishad leader.